 Eat the Breakfast of Champions

 If I had it my way, I’d kick off the day at Waffle Champion with a monumental waffle that defies every rule of my keto-friendly diet.
 Who am I kidding?
 What diet?
 Pass the Waffle French Toast!
 However, if I did want to eat healthy here, I could.
-Just looking at the Smoothie Bowl leaves me feeling a little naughty.
+Just looking at the Smoothie Bowl leaves me feeling a little hungry.

 Tap into OKC Culture